Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Abstract

 A peer-to-peer financial application framework could allow standalone crypto wallets to evolve into any kind of peer-to-peer financial applications.

 Developing peer-to-peer financial applications is challenging.
 Bitcoin provides part of the solution as a p2p system of electronic cash [1], but the main benefits are lost if a trusted third party is still required to transport meta-data, synchronize devices, hold wallets files or keys, manage identities, interface crypto networks or the legacy financial system.

 We propose a peer-to-peer network for transporting meta-data and inter-connect network clients between each other.
 A synchronization scheme running on top of it transforms a standalone app into a distributed application across several devices still owned by the same user.

 We propose a framework to replace the standalone wallet application.
-This framework handles the full stack on top of crypto networks up to the user interface and it is intended to easily build and run APPs designed for that framwork.
+This framework handles the full stack on top of crypto networks up to the user interface and it is intended to easily build and run APPs designed for that framework.
 In this way we enable the development of peer-to-peer financial applications that are both crypto-currency and digital-asset-enabled, and that does not require a trusted third party of any sort.

 <br>
 ## Introduction